-- 1258.
+- 1266.
 Regulation 472 sets out requirements for an asbestos removalist to dispose of asbestos waste properly.
-It also specifies the requirements for an asbestos removalist in relation to the disposal of personal protective equipment, and in specified circumstances, the storage of personal protective equipment in sealed containers until it is re-used for asbestos removal work (sub-regulations 472(2) and 472(3)). - 1259.
-The maximum penalty for contravening sub-regulation 472 is \$6 000 for an individual and \$30 000 for a body corporate.
+It also specifies the requirements for an asbestos removalist in relation to the disposal of personal protective equipment, and in specified circumstances, the storage of personal protective equipment in sealed containers until it is re-used for asbestos removal work (sub-regulations 472(2) and 472(3)). - 1267.
+The maximum penalty for contravening sub-regulations 472(2) and (3) is the tier E monetary penalty.